 -Much of the draw to the Forest is just that...a forest.
-Allowing (or ignoring) more clearing and
+Allowing (or ignoring) more clearing and bigger square footage along with the widespread light pollution makes us no different than many other communities.

 -Change here moves so slowly.
 Why are we talking about the same issues for years - traffic, trees, and fences?